Early Childhood @ MCC Frequently Asked Questions

 What are your program schedules?

-Standard school hours are Monday through Friday, 8:15 am – 3:15 pm. *Limited number of after-care seats (3:15 pm – 5 pm).
+Standard school hours are Monday through Friday, 8:15 am – 3:15 pm.
+We have a limited number of after-care seats available, which extend the day until 5:15 pm.
+There is an additional fee for aftercare.

 Do you offer meals during the school day?

-Do children need to be toilet trained?
+Do children need to be toilet-trained?

-We believe each child has their own timeline, and work with families to support this developmental milestone.
+We believe each child has their own timeline, and we work with families to support this developmental milestone.
 Toilet training is not a requirement for enrollment in any of our classrooms.

 What are your tuition rates?